Five Vitamins and Minerals for Better Sleep

-You might be uncertain whether you should take your vitamin pill first thing in the morning, or whether it’s better to take it at night.
-A popular thought behind the idea of taking your vitamins at night is that you will draw nutrition from them as you sleep, much as you take nutrition from your food during the day.
+You might be uncertain whether you should take your supplements first thing in the morning, or whether at night.
+A popular thought behind the idea of taking your supplements at night is that you will draw nutrients from them as you sleep, just like you take nutrition from your food during the day.

-As a general rule, you should take your vitamin supplements with food.
-Many different kinds of supplements may upset your stomach if you don’t take them with a meal or snack.
+As a general rule, you should take your supplements with food.
+Many different kinds may upset your stomach if you don’t take them with a meal or snack.

-The Washington Post advises that iron, magnesium and fish oil commonly cause stomach troubles when taken alone, so be sure you have something to eat with those.
+Experts in a Washington Post advise that iron, magnesium and fish oil commonly cause stomach troubles when taken alone, so be sure you have something to eat with those.
 And be sure to take fat-soluble vitamins A, D, E, and K with a food that has at least 5 grams of fat.
 These rules naturally apply to any multivitamin that contains these.

 Drink plenty of water as well, for any water-soluble vitamins.